e6data/terraform/gcp/e6data_with_existing_gke_and_permissions/README.md

 3. A [Google Kubernetes Engine (GKE) cluster.](https://docs.e6data.com/product-documentation/workspaces/creating-workspaces-in-gcp#creating-a-gke-cluster-optional)
    - ODIC enabled
      - For instructions to create an OIDC Provider, refer to the official GCP Documentation: [Enable OIDC](https://cloud.google.com/kubernetes-engine/docs/how-to/oidc#enable-oidc)
+4. A GCP service account should be created and granted access to the data buckets.
+Additionally, the necessary permissions should be assigned to the e6data service account as specified in this document. (https://docs.e6data.com/product-documentation/setup/gcp-setup/infrastructure-and-permissions-for-e6data)

 ## Installing the e6data Workspace